SilentComics/frame-by-frame/README.md

 frame by frame
 ======================
 ### Source code
-This repo contains the former [silentcomics.com](https://silentcomics.com "SILENT COMICS blog") blog’s codebase.
-The blog consists mostly of notes about the web design and learning curve surrounding SILENT COMICS project.
+This repo contains the previous [silentcomics.com](https://silentcomics.com "SILENT COMICS blog") blog codebase.
+The blog consists mostly of notes about learning web design and the learning curve surrounding the SILENT COMICS project.
 SILENT COMICS is about self-publishing, and the "technical blog" archived here is about the stuff I learned along the way, mainly about Jekyll and WordPress.
-Keep in mind that when I started this project, I was a complete novice about web designing.
-This repo contains my notes about building a web platform for comics and learning along the way.
-If any of these posts are useful to you, more power to you.
+That is not going to be technical for the technical-minded, I promise.
+Keep in mind that when I started this project, I was a complete novice about web design.
+This repo is a journal of notes about building a web platform for comics and what I learned along the way.
+More power to you if some of these posts are useful to you.

 <figure>
 <a href="https://silentcomics.com"><img src="https://silentcomics.com/images/index_silent-comics_BW.png"/></a>